dougmacclure/My-Portfolio/Machine Learning Projects/MovieRecommender/macclure_movielens.md

 where the RMSE is below 0.8775.

 There is room for further improvement in this model.
-The author would like to eventually try ensemble models, where regression and classification are done on smaller and more computable subsets.
+The author would like to eventually try ensemble models, where regression and is done on smaller and more computable subsets.